laravel/nova-docs/4.0/actions/defining-actions.md

 ## Destructive Actions

-You may designate an action as destructive or dangerous by having your action class inherit from `Laravel\Nova\Actions\DestructiveAction`.
+You may designate an action as destructive or dangerous by defining an action class that extends `Laravel\Nova\Actions\DestructiveAction`.
 This will change the color of the action's confirm button to red:

 ![Destructive Action](./img/action-destructive.png)